tibrahimdev/hugoplate/content/english/blog/20250323-web-app-django-vite-part-1/index.md

 In the past, creating sidebar can be a long job.
 We'll see on this section how productive can we be using a wonderful UI framework such as `shadcn/ui`.

-As written in x, now we need to create a file called `frontend/src/app/layout.tsx` with following content:
+As written in [Sidebar documentation](https://ui.shadcn.com/docs/components/sidebar), now we need to create a file called `frontend/src/app/layout.tsx` with following content:
 ```tsx
 // frontend/src/app/layout.tsx
 import { SidebarProvider, SidebarTrigger } from "@/components/ui/sidebar"